 (f) Teams may add and remove as many players to and from their roster throughout the course of a season until rosters are locked.

 (g) Rosters will be locked and changes are no longer permitted, one (1) week before the conclusion of the regular season for each respective division.

-(f) Teams who do not complete the season or contest, may be removed by an admin and all future and previous matches, for that season or contest, will be given a forfeit score with the appropriate amount of points awarded to their opponent.
+(f) Teams who are deemed not active during a season or contest may be removed by an admin and all future and previous matches, for that season or contest, will be given a forfeit score with the appropriate amount of points awarded to their opponents.